Skip to content

-GMMAC’s Muay Thai program is certified under Ajahn Steve Wilson, and thusly through the World Thai Boxing Association.
-Our style additionally incorporates lessons and teachings from Ajahn Jason Webster, Khru Paul Santiago.
+GMMAC’s Muay Thai program is certified under Ajahn Steve Wilson’s Chalambok Academy, and associated with the World Thai Boxing Association.
+Our style also incorporates lessons and teachings from Ajahn Jason Webster and Khru Paul Santiago.

-Kali (aka: Filipino Martial Arts, Escrima or Arnis) – is a weapon art primarily concerned with close quarters combat.
+Kali (aka: Escrima or Arnis) – is a Filipino martial art that encompasses multiple weapons and empty hand close quarters combat.
 It is taught to and utilized internationally by elite military forces for its practicality in self defense tactics and combat.